vansteensellab/primetime/docs/sestting_up_your_config_file.md

 There are some additional parameters on the config file related to the barcodes used in the analysis

-{: .note} Be aware that changing this parameters will impact the counting of the barcodes in the input reads.
+{: .note } Be aware that changing this parameters will impact the counting of the barcodes in the input reads.
 Only change this parameters if you know what you are doing.

 Example:
 ```yaml